 In the Lifetime of the Buddha

 One day some of the Buddha’s disciples sat around discussing how great the Buddha was: how he kept a simple life, was kind to all (even nagas and garudas), converted many people, and always lived for the benefit of the world.
-When the Buddha heard their discussion he told this story so they knew he had also acted in the interest of others in the past.
+When the Buddha heard their discussion, he told them this story so they knew he had also acted in the interest of others in the past.

 The king’s advisors were earlier births of the Buddha’s disciples.